guillem-palau-salva/anki-change-interval/config.md

-# Percent
+# Percentage

-Here, null means that you'll be asked what percent to use.
+Here, null means that you'll be asked what percentage to use.
 If you enter a number, it'll always be used, and you won't be asked anything.

 # Consider last review date